ReproducibiliTea-org/reproducibiliTea/_journal-clubs/university-of-chicago.md

 geolocation:
   - 41.7890089304908
   - -87.59953022003174
-last-message-timestamp: 1710535348
+last-message-timestamp: 1710536035
 last-message-level: 0
 last-update: wngiam@uchicago.edu
-last-update-timestamp: 1710535348
+last-update-timestamp: 1710536035
-last-update-message: Fix mistake that put us in the UK!
+last-update-message: Update organizers for Summer 2024 onwards

 ---

 The University of Chicago ReproducibliTea Journal Club meets every second week during each quarter to discuss meta-science topics such as reproducibility, open science and more!
 An initiative started by graduate students and early-career researchers in the Psychology department, the goal is to create a supportive community and empower each other to undertake rigorous and open research practices!

-To subscribe to our mailing list, please email Anna Corriveau(mailto:corriveaual@uchicago.edu) with your @uchicago.edu email.
+To subscribe to our mailing list, please email [Anna Corriveau](mailto:corriveaual@uchicago.edu) with your @uchicago.edu email.